wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 When the switchboard receives a call, the new call is added to the *Incoming Calls* list on the left.
-The user can answer this call by clicking on the first call in the list or by pressing the *Enter* key **only when his phone is ringing**.
+The user can answer this call by clicking on the first call in the list, by clicking the *Answer* button or by pressing the *Enter* key **only when his phone is ringing**.

 .. note:: The XiVO Client must be the active window for the keyboard shortcuts